The Ultimate New Puppy Owner’s Checklist

 Bathing & Coat Care

-Use a gentle shampoo that repels fleas, mites and flies
+Use a gentle shampoo that repels fleas, mites, ticks and flies

 Rinse thoroughly and ensure your dog is completely dry to prevent skin issues.